- Behavioral Health Programs for Older Adults, National Council on Aging

 - Addressing Depression in Older Adults, Washington Times Herald

 More than two million of the 34 million Americans age 65 and older suffer from some form of depression.

 Source: Mental Health America

 While the prevalence of most mental disorders increase from young adulthood to middle adulthood, it usually declines with age.
-But many older adults are at risk of developing mental disorders, neurological disorders or substance use problems as well as other health conditions such as diabetes, hearing loss, and osteoarthritis.
+But many older adults are at risk of developing mental health issues such as anxiety and/or depression, neurological disorders or substance use problems as well as other health conditions such as diabetes, hearing loss, and osteoarthritis.

 Until recently, doctors believed that anxiety disorders declined with age.
 That’s because older patients are less likely to report psychiatric symptoms and more likely to emphasize their physical complaints.

 But experts now recognize that aging and anxiety are not mutually exclusive: Anxiety is as common among the old as among the young.
 In fact, many older adults with an anxiety disorder had one when they were younger.

 Experts recognize that aging and anxiety are not mutually exclusive: Anxiety is as common among the old as among the young.
 In fact, many older adults with an anxiety disorder had one when they were younger.

 Generalized anxiety disorder (GAD) is the most common anxiety disorder among older adults, though anxiety disorders in this population are frequently associated with traumatic events such as a fall or acute illness.